Free ebook offering step-by-step guidance and tools to set up your performance management system.

 5. Utilize Data: Once you start tracking progress especially if you're using the right tools, you will have a lot of data to make decisions based off of.
 Monitor performance and keep your data organized so that you can stay agile and make fair and informed decisions.

-6. Show Recognition: Recognition is a powerful motivator and the lack there of can be an equally as powerful disengagement factor.
+6. Show Recognition: Recognition is a powerful motivator and the lack thereof can be an equally as powerful disengagement factor.
 Show praise and celebrate important milestones and achievements.
 That way you keep your workforce invested with high morale.

-7. Stay Adaptable: Performance management comes in all sorts of shapes and sized which means you need to stay open to different approaches based on company goals, industry trends and workforce needs.
+7. Stay Adaptable: Performance management comes in all sorts of shapes and sizes which means you need to stay open to different approaches based on company goals, industry trends and workforce needs.
 There will always be reasons to pivot and when it becomes necessary, it's best to be prepared.
 Our advice?
 Keep learning so you stay innovative and competitive.

 Final Thoughts